 The institutions which these nineteenth-century immigrants developed were in many ways equally typical.
 The Irish, like the Germans, needed separate Catholic churches for obvious language reasons.
 The second Catholic parish in New Orleans was St. Patrick’s on Camp Street.
 St. Patrick’s Hall on Lafayette Square was an important meeting place.
 The name of Hibernia Bank explains its origin.
 The large number of clergy and nuns which the immigrant population attracted eventually gave to the institutions of the Catholic Church an Irish coloring out of all proportion to the total number of Irish in the Catholic Diocese.
 To this day a parochial school child (some 60,000 in Greater New Orleans), whether named Boisseau or Maniscalco or Schulz, had better wear something green to school on St. Patrick’s day or beware the consequences.

 The new Irish were mostly manual laborers when the great wave started to arrive in the 1820s, but they rapidly moved into the construction trades, the saloon business, city politics and the police.
 Nowadays, intermarriage, chiefly with other Catholic ethnic groups, has nearly effaced the special Irish identity, except for a degree of sentimental observance of the seventeenth of March, and even the various St. Patrick’s day parades and banquets have floats, as for Mardi Gras, and feature “queens” who often bear “Cajun” or Italian names.
 The old Irish Channel, the poor Irish district along the river above Howard Avenue, has long since lost most of its residential character, or has become a neighborhood for transients with no special ethnic flavor.
 For a long time the Irish lived mostly along or above Canal Street, outside the characteristically Latin part of New Orleans, but the great night to the suburbs has tended to obliterate even this regional distinction.
 Nowadays, a family of Irish name, if this name is not a mask for a number of cross-marriages, is likely to eat a little more blandly and less imaginatively than the rest of the New Orleans population, to be wary of garlic and tomatoes, to be a little more puritanical and pious, but to indulge in substantial drinking of spirits, especially on Sundays after Mass.
-Otherwise Irishness in New Orleans is a nostalgic and somewhat artificially preserved phenomenon today, and Irish immigration here, unlike, say in Boston, has become the tiniest of trickles, except that the last decade has seen some resurgence of the Irish priest and nun.
+Otherwise Irishness in New Orleans is a nostalgic and somewhat artificially preserved phenomenon today, and Irish immigration to the city, unlike, say in Boston, has become the tiniest of trickles, except that the last decade has seen some resurgence of the Irish priest and nun.

-Italian: Some Italians settled in New Orleans from the earliest period, although their names sometimes appeared in quasi-French form.
+Some Italians settled in New Orleans from the earliest period, although their names sometimes appeared in quasi-French form.
 A number arrived before and during the US Civil War, including explorers, business founders, soldiers, and clergymen.
 The first mutual aid society for Italian immigrants in the US was founded in New Orleans in 1843, and from 1850 to 1870, more Italians were settled in this city than in any other in the country.
 The main period of Italian immigration actually took place 1890-1910, particularly bringing over a large group from Sicily.
 Initially, these immigrants worked primarily as farmers, laborers, citrus importers, and shopkeepers, especially grocers.
 The French Quarter became known as “Little Sicily” or “Little Palermo” during the early 20th century.

 The neighborhoods in which Italian immigrants settled were typically racially and ethnically integrated.
 As one result of this vibrant cultural mixture, a number of Italian New Orleanians made significant contributions to the early development of jazz; among the best-known of these musicians were Nick LaRocca and Louis Prima.